dk949/ptr-containers/README.md

 ## Adding to a project

-Not currently set up as a cmake pakcage.
+Not currently set up as a cmake package.

 1. `git clone https://github.com/dk949/ptr-containers` or `git submodule add https://github.com/dk949/ptr-containers`
 2. add `add_subdirectory(ptr-containers)` to your `CMakeLists.txt`